moiri/kobold/README.md

 Create and add a new character to the engine.
 Example animations are provided.
 To add different animations for other characters, create new css definitions similar to the ones provided in main.css.
-Only consider [id]Img classes

-    Engine.addMovable(id);
+    Engine.addMovable(id, cssClass);
-        id: "movable1"
+        id: "kobold"
             id of the added character.
-This id must like any other id be unique
+This id must like any other id be unique. if no id is provided, the default value is set.

+        cssClass: "koboldImg"
+            name of the css class definig the size and animations of the character.
+One set for the default names is provided.
+If no cssClass is provided, the default value is set.

         return
             Movable object of the added charcter